The Planted Pantry » Breads » Easy Vegan Focaccia Bread

 Let rest another 40-45 minutes.
 Preheat your oven to 450 degrees Fahrenheit at this time.

-4 steps of second rise of dough
+4 steps vegan focaccia dough

 Time to Bake

-Place the dough in a preheated oven (450 F) and bake for 20-25 minutes or until it is golden brown.
+Place the dough in a preheated oven (450°F) and bake for 20-25 minutes or until it is golden brown.

 Slice, serve, and enjoy!

-finished focaccia bread
+finished vegan focaccia bread

-How to Store Easy Vegan Focaccia Bread
+How to Store

-• Room Temp: This bread will last 3-5 days at room temp in an air-tight container.
+• Room Temperature: This bread will last 3-5 days at room temp in an air-tight container.
 Make sure the bread is fully cooled before storing it to prevent mold.
 When stored in a reusable linen bread bag, it may store for up to 7 days.

 • Freezer: Freeze this bread in slices in a freezer-safe container for up to 3 months.
 Reheat in the microwave or air fryer for a crispier finish.